ItzSimplyJoe/PortfolioWebsite/README.md

 ## Usage
 To view the website, simply open the index.html file in your web browser.
 The website is designed to be responsive and should work on desktop and mobile devices.
+You can view how the website looks on http://www.itzsimplyjoe.me

 ## Deployment
 To deploy the website to a web server, simply upload the contents of the public folder to your server.
 The public folder contains all of the necessary files for the website, including HTML, CSS, and JavaScript.